gandharvk422/Absenteeism-Prediction-and-Visualization-Project/README.md

 - Python 3.x
 - pandas, numpy, scikit-learn, pymysql
 - MySQL server (for database integration)
-- Tableau Desktop (for dashboard)
+- Tableau and Power BI Desktops (for dashboard)

 ### Steps
-1. **Data Preparation**: Run Part1 to clean and preprocess the raw data.
+1. **Data Preparation**: Run `Part1` to clean and preprocess the raw data.
-2. **Model Training**: Run Part2 to train and save the model and scaler.
+2. **Model Training**: Run `Part2` to train and save the model and scaler.
-3. **Module and Prediction**: Run Part3 to use the module for predictions on new data.
+3. **Module and Prediction**: Run `Part3` to use the module for predictions on new data.
-4. **Database Integration**: Run Part4 to insert predictions into MySQL using the provided SQL script.
+4. **Database Integration**: Run `Part4` to insert predictions into MySQL using the provided SQL script.
-5. **Visualization**: Open Part5.twb in Tableau Desktop and connect to `Absenteeism_predictions.csv` for interactive analysis.
+5. **Visualization**: Open `Part5` in Tableau Desktop and `Part6` in PowerBI Desktop and connect to `Absenteeism_predictions.csv` for interactive analysis.

 ## Tableau Dashboard
 - Open `Part5.twb` in Tableau Desktop.
 - Ensure `Absenteeism_predictions.csv` is in the expected directory.
 - Explore the provided worksheets for insights into absenteeism patterns.

+## PowerBI Dashboard
+- Open `Part6.pbix` in PowerBI Desktop.
+- Ensure `Absenteeism_predictions.csv` is located in the same directory or correctly linked in the data source settings.
+- Review the visuals and filters to analyze patterns and trends in employee absenteeism.

 ## Credits
-Developed as a comprehensive workflow for absenteeism prediction and visualization, integrating Python, SQL, and Tableau.
+Developed as a comprehensive workflow for absenteeism prediction and visualization, integrating Python, SQL, Tableau, and PowerBI.